chrisnmorrison/openmastery/learn/java/fundamentals/user-input.md

 What if you want to read a first and last name at once, for example?

-By passing in multiple different tokens seperated by spaces, you can use the `next()` method to assign one token at a time.
+By passing in multiple different tokens separated by spaces, you can use the `next()` method to assign one token at a time.

-This has great use cases.
+This has significant use cases.
 Two of our favourite are: reading structured files, and reading command line arguments.
-These topics are a bit advanced, so for now, let's quickly go over a very simple example that represents reading a file.
+These topics are advanced, so for now, let's quickly go over a very simple example that represents reading a file.

 Let's say you have a file that stores customer info.
 Each line looks something like this: `John Smith 23 john@email.com`.
 Each line takes the form `firstName lastName age email`.
 You can read this information in the following way: